-The total tonnage of cargo handled in 2019 was in the order of 770,000 tonnes.
+The total tonnage of cargo handled in 2019 was in the order of 656,000 tonnes.

 Shannon Foynes Port Company launched its Masterplan - Vision 2041 - in February of 2013 which sets out the company's commitment to investing in infrastructure.
-Significant projects identified in Vision 2041 to be delivered in the short to medium term include the East Jetty Infill at Foynes, completed by end of 2015, the joining of East and West Jetties starting in 2021, with subsequent additional backfill, and the reinstatement of the Limerick-Foynes rail line and new road network.
+Significant projects identified in Vision 2041 to be delivered in the short to medium term include the East Jetty Infill at Foynes, completed by end of 2015, the joining of East and West Jetties starting in 2022, with subsequent additional backfill, and the reinstatement of the Limerick-Foynes rail line and new road network.
+The Masterplan was further updated in November 2022 to reflect the further business opportunities arising from Offshore Renewable Energy and development of the Shannon Estuary as a container port.